-- 4.29 The risk management framework confirms the Council's approach to identifying and controlling risk and is reviewed annually.
+- 4.35 The risk management framework confirms the Council's approach to identifying and controlling risk and is reviewed annually.
 The Council maintains a risks and issues log for corporate risks.
 Service risks are discussed with teams, reviewed and updated regularly and are escalated when necessary.
-Through this process risks have been categorised as 'High' in relation to planning and implementation of projects and the contracting arrangements for major contracts.
-The organisation has responded to this risk during 2018-19 by creating the Programme Office to strengthen the first and second lines of defence here.
-This service is embedding and as a Governance Group we intend to request further work to strengthen the controls environment and by exploring the root causes of these risks. - 4.30 The Council's Integrated Assurance Strategy brings together risk management, the three lines of defence model and assurance mapping as a means to aid setting and achieving objectives, promoting good governance and providing assurance.
+Through evidence gathering process and the Internal Audit Review of Corporate Procurement and Contract Management risks have been categorised as 'High' in relation to the decisions made when making arrangements for major contracts.
+The organisation responded to this risk during 2018-2019 by creating the Programme Office to strengthen the first and second lines of defence here.
+This service is embedding and has delivered wide spread training and awareness activities to strengthen the control environment and by exploring the root causes of these risks. - 4.36 The Council's Integrated Assurance Strategy brings together risk management, the three lines of defence model and assurance mapping as a means to aid setting and achieving objectives, promoting good governance and providing assurance.
 The senior management team and third tier managers attend risk facilitation workshops lead by the Assurance Risk and Audit Manager every six months.
 The Audit Committee also attend risk workshops to support their role in risk management.
-The Council has a Corporate Governance Group consisting of officers from across the Authority who meet throughout the year to assess the processes in place to produce a governance statement and to review progress on improvements in governance arrangements. - 4.31 Service performance is monitored and is reported to the Executive committee quarterly.
+The Council has a Corporate

+Governance Group consisting of officers from across the Authority who meet throughout the year to assess the processes in place to produce a governance statement and to review progress on improvements in governance arrangements.

+- 4.37 Service performance is monitored and is reported to the Executive committee quarterly.
 The Council's Financial Regulations provide the governance framework for managing the Council's financial affairs.
 The Council's financial management arrangements conform to the governance requirements of CIPFA's "Statement on the Role of the Chief Financial Officer in Local Government".
-The Assurance, Risk and Audit team provide regular reports on the effective operation of processes and associated internal controls together with an annual assessment of the overall control environment. - 4.32 The Council employs officers with dedicated responsibility for information governance, security and records management.
+The Assurance, Risk and Audit team provide regular reports on the effective operation of processes and associated internal controls together with an annual assessment of the overall control environment. - 4.38 The Council employs officers with dedicated responsibility for information governance, security and records management.
 The Council undertook organisation-wide work on data protection leading up to and following the introduction of the new General Data Protection Regulation (GDPR) in 2018.
-The work has included introducing new policies, procedures and guidance and training all officers within the Council in connection with how information should be securely handled, transmitted, stored and maintained. - 4.33 The Council consistently meets statutory deadlines for the publication and audit of its annual statement of accounts.
+The work has included introducing new policies, procedures and guidance and training all officers within the Council in connection with how information should be securely handled, transmitted, stored and maintained. - 4.39 The Council consistently meets statutory deadlines for the publication and audit of its annual statement of accounts.